-The RAC continues to maintain its Rail Activation Risk Register which has a total of 34 risks.
-The RAC Risk Register includes 22 active risks, of these, ten (10) are currently reflected in the PCEP Risk Register.
 The PCEP risk lead has completed incorporating the Rail Activation risks into a consolidated risk register for the PCEP.
-The RAC's Rail Activation Schedule has been incorporated into and integrated with the body of the Integrated Master Schedule and the attributes of the rail activation activities are being refined by the RAC.
+The RAC's Rail Activation Schedule is still in the process of being incorporated into and integrated with the body of the Integrated Master Schedule and the attributes of the rail activation activities are being refined by the RAC.
 The RAC uses a Segment 4 Testing and Commissioning Schedule to focus on the Electrification contractor's Milestone 1, Segment 4 Ready for EMU Testing.
 The objective of this schedule is to capture the key activities required to achieve Milestone 1 and to update the status of those activities to reflect real time circumstances.
 A copy of the most recent Segment 4 Testing and Commissioning schedule is shown in Figure H-1.